Piccolo (horse): 1995: four-year-old season

 As a four-year-old, Piccolo was kept to sprint distances and ran four times.
 After finishing sixth behind the three-year-old Mind Games in the Palace House Stakes on 6 May he was sent to Germany and finished third to Wessam Prince in the Bénazet-Rennen over 1200 metres at Baden-Baden.
 On 20 June Piccolo contested the King's Stand Stakes at Royal Ascot and started a 20/1 outsider in a ten-runner field.
 Mind Games was made favourite whilst the other runners were Hoh Magic (Prix Morny), Fard (Middle Park Stakes), Millstream (Cornwallis Stakes), Millyant (Prix du Petit Couvert, Prix du Gros Chêne), Eva Luna (Phoenix Stakes), Struggler (Prix de Saint Georges), Eveningperformance (Scarbrough Stakes) and Mistertopogigo.
 Ridden by Richard Hughes, he raced in mid-division as Eveningperformance set the pace before making progress approaching the final furlong.
 Piccolo overtook Mind Games in the closing stages and ran on to win by one and a half lengths from Struggler with the favourite half a length away in third.
 On 13 July the colt started 7/1 third favourite for the July Cup and finished second, four lengths behind the winner Lake Coniston.

 Piccolo did not race again and was retired from racing at the end of the season.

 Stud career

 After his retirement from racing Piccolo became a breeding stallion.
 He stood at the Lavington Stud in Sussex before moving to the Lanwades Stud at Newmarket in 2007.
-He has had success as a sire of sprint horses, with he best of his progeny included La Cucaracha (who emulated her sire by winning the Nunthorpe), Temple of Boom (The Galaxy), Flying Blue (Chairman's Trophy), Tiddliwinks (Duke of York Stakes), Winker Watson (July Stakes) and Poyle Vinnie.Since 2010 he has stood at the Throckmorton Court Stud near Pershore in Worcestershire.
+He has had success as a sire of sprint horses, with he best of his progeny included La Cucaracha (who emulated her sire by winning the Nunthorpe), Temple of Boom (The Galaxy), Flying Blue (Chairman's Trophy), Tiddliwinks (Duke of York Stakes), Winker Watson (July Stakes) and Poyle Vinnie.
+After 2010 he stood at the Throckmorton Court Stud near Pershore in Worcestershire.
 He died of colic on 17 April 2016.